PhilBoileau/scPCA/README.md

 experimental data, often subject to batch effects and other noise.
-In tandem with the development of sequencing technology (e.g., RNA-seq, scRNA-seq), many variants of PCA have been developed in attempts to remedy deficiencies in interpretability and stability that plague vanila PCA.
+In tandem with the development of sequencing technology (e.g., RNA-seq, scRNA-seq), many variants of PCA have been developed in attempts to remedy deficiencies in interpretability and stability that plague vanilla PCA.

 Such developments have included both various forms of sparse PCA (SPCA) (Zou, Hastie, and Tibshirani 2006; Erichson et al. 2018), which increase